 “Two years later he retired with his career in ruins.
 In October 2013, he goes public with his allegations about the CIA.”

-It did not take long before cartel members Quintero and Carillo were arrested.
-Gallardo’s political connections kept him safe until 1989 when Mexican authorities arrested him from his home, still in a bathrobe.
+Félix Gallardo’s political connections kept him safe until 1989, when Mexican authorities arrested him from his home, still in a bathrobe.

-He was worth over $500 million when he was apprehended and sentenced to 37 years in prison.
+Miguel Ángel Félix Gallardo was worth over $500 million when he was apprehended.
+He was eventually sentenced to 37 years in prison.

-Félix Gallardo Now And The Legacy Of The Guadalajara Cartel
+Where Is Félix Gallardo Now And What Happened To The Guadalajara Cartel?

 As time marched on, some of Félix Gallardo’s associates left prison.
-Caro Quintero was released from prison in 2013 on a legal technicality and is still wanted by both Mexican and U.S. law to this day.
-In 2016, he gave an interview from hiding to Mexico’s Proceso magazine denying any role in Camarena’s murder and rejecting reports that he had returned to the drug world at all.
+Caro Quintero was released in 2013 on a legal technicality and is still wanted by both Mexican and U.S. law to this day.
+In 2016, he gave an interview from hiding to Mexico’s Proceso magazine denying any role in Camarena’s murder and rejecting reports that he had returned to the drug world.

-Fonseca was transferred to house arrest in 2016 under terms granted to elderly prisoners with health problems.
+Fonseca Carrillo was transferred to house arrest in 2016 under terms granted to elderly prisoners with health problems.
 Félix Gallardo tried to make the same transfer, but his request was denied.
 However, he was able to move from a maximum-security prison to a medium-security one.

-Meanwhile, in 2017, a location scout named Carlos Muñoz Portal was shot and killed in rural Mexico while working on Narcos: Mexico.
-“The facts surrounding his death are still unknown as authorities continue to investigate,” Netflix said in a statement.
+In 2017, a location scout named Carlos Muñoz Portal was killed in rural Mexico while working on Narcos: Mexico.
+“The facts surrounding his death are still unknown as authorities continue to investigate,” Netflix stated.

-If history is any indication, his death will probably remain a complex mystery.
+If history is any indication, his death will probably remain a mystery.

-After this look at the true story behind Netflix’s Mexican godfather, Félix Gallardo, explore these raw photos that reveal the futility of the Mexican Drug War.
-Then, check out who could be the “real brains” behind the Medellin Cartel’s success.
+After this look at Miguel Ángel Félix Gallardo, explore these raw photos that reveal the futility of the Mexican Drug War.
+Then, check out the man who could be the “real brains” behind the Medellín Cartel’s success.